-Mr. Gambino has held several leadership positions, including Special Advisor in the Office of the Under Secretary of State for Global Affairs at the Department of State and as the Public Policy Director at InterAction.
-His work and writing has been published by the Council on Foreign Relations and the World Bank, and his analysis on the implications of current events in Africa have appeared in the New York Times, BBC, PBS, Christian Science Monitor, Huffington Post, Politico, CNN, and other media outlets.
+Mr. Gambino has advised and lent his expertise on the Democratic Republic of the Congo and Great Lakes Region of Africa to numerous public and private organizations, including the United Nations, the World Bank, the Clinton Global Initiative, the Council on Foreign Relations, and the Carter Center.
+For seven years Gambino worked for USAID, reopening the USAID Mission in the Democratic Republic of the Congo and, subsequently, serving as the Mission Director in Kinshasa for three years, receiving USAID’s Superior Honor Award.
+His work has been published by the Council on Foreign Relations and the World Bank, and his analysis on the implications of current events in Central Africa have appeared in the New York Times, BBC, PBS, Christian Science Monitor, Huffington Post, Politico, CNN, and other media outlets.